Pocket/proxy-server/CONTRIBUTING.md

 ### Setting up your development environment

-Please review the [README](https://github.com/Pocket/proxy-server/blob/master/README.md) for instructions on setting up your development environment, installing dependencies and building the extensions.
+Please review the [README](https://github.com/Pocket/proxy-server/blob/main/README.md) for instructions on setting up your development environment, installing dependencies and building the extensions.

 ### Creating Pull Requests

 You have identified the bug, written code and now want to get it into the main repo using a [Pull Request](https://help.github.com/articles/about-pull-requests/).

-All code is added using a pull request against the master branch of our repo.
+All code is added using a pull request against the main branch of our repo.
 Before submitting a PR, please go through this checklist:

 * All unit tests must pass (and if you haven't written a unit test, please do!)